JimHokanson/python_spike2/README.md

 ```

 Positions are in seconds.
 A cursor that was never moved has no stored position and is omitted, so a file whose cursors are all untouched returns an empty list. `f.meta_file` is `None` when there is no `.s2rx` file.

+**Note, this functionality is undocumented by CED.
+The .s2rx file is a XML file, so it is easy to read.
+However, the behavior of the components is not documented** There may be other features that could be extracted from this file ....

 ---